 In September 2011, our board of directors authorized a program to repurchase up to two million shares of our common stock.
 The timing and actual number of shares repurchased will depend upon a number of factors, including market conditions and prevailing stock prices.
 Share repurchases may take place on the open market, in privately negotiated transactions or by other means, and would be made in accordance with applicable securities laws.
 Pursuant to the share repurchase program, during fiscal 2012, we repurchased 125,000 shares of our common stock for an aggregate purchase price of approximately \$2.9 million.
-We did not repurchase any shares during fiscal 2013.
 Repurchased shares are accounted for as treasury stock at cost and will be held in treasury for future use.
-Our new credit agreement prohibits the repurchase of shares until February 2014, after which repurchases can be made subject to compliance with certain covenants.
+Our credit agreement entered into in August 2012 prohibited the repurchase of shares until February 2014, after which repurchase can be made subject to compliance with certain covenants.